janpolowinski/dswarm-temporary-docu/Glossary.md

 ### Record

 A record is a resource description or object that describes a certain thing, e.g., a book.
 A book, for example, has an author, a publishing date, a publisher, etc. Records are the main unit of work of the Data Management Platform.
-A Data Model consists of a bunch of records (of a certain record Class).
+A [[Data Model|Glossary#data-model]] consists of a bunch of records (of a certain record [[Class|Glossary#class]]).

 alternative names : bibliographic record, Datensatz see : Bibliographic Record @ Wikipedia